 17.5 High Deductible Insurance Plan Incentive

-For the period July 1, 2020 through and including June 30, 2022, for any bargaining unit member who elects a HSA qualifying plan offered by the District, the District shall contribute $100 per month into a Health Savings Account (HAS) for the employee.
+For the period July 1, 2022 through and including June 30, 2024, for any bargaining unit member who elects a HSA qualifying plan offered by the District, the District shall contribute $100 per month into a Health Savings Account (HSA) for the employee.

 Employees may also make pre-tax contributions to the HSA up to the maximum allowed by federal regulations.